RITS-DMC/SideBySide_UI5/README.md

+1. Clone the project from the provided Git repository.

+        Install Dependencies & Start the Application

+        Navigate to the project directory in your terminal and run the following commands:

+             npm install
+             npm run-script start

+2. After executing the above commands, you'll see a URL like http://localhost:8080 in the terminal.

+        Press Ctrl + Click on the URL to open it in your browser.

+		On the landing page, click on index.html to launch the application.

+        Note:

+            Deployment to Docker and the Kyma environment is currently skipped for this setup.

+3. Create HANA Database Table

+        Create the following table in your SAP HANA database:

+            CREATE COLUMN TABLE "DBADMIN"."Z_USERGROUP" (
+                    "USERID" NVARCHAR(200) NOT NULL,
+                    "DESCRIPTION" NVARCHAR(200) NOT NULL,
+                    "PERSONALID" NVARCHAR(300) NOT NULL,
+                    PRIMARY KEY ("USERID")
+                );

+4. Set Up Custom Node.js API

+        To perform CRUD operations, create a custom Node.js backend to connect with your HANA DB and handle the operations.

+        Update API Endpoints

+        Replace the sample API endpoints in the UI with your actual backend endpoints:

+                    Operation	     Sample Endpoint	  Replace With

+                    Insert/Update	/api/v1/user/add	/api/insert/userDetails

+                    Read	        /api/v1/users	    /api/get/userDetails

+                    Delete	       /api/v1/user/delete/	/api/delete/userDetails

+5. Reference Folder

+        Check the CustomNodeJSAPIs folder in the project root for example implementations of these API endpoints.

 ## Overview

 This sample provides a frontend SAPUI5 application that you can configure with any of the sample `Order` APIs.